Saltillo Coahuila, Mexico Travel Guide

 Waste management systems in Mexico vary; recycling infrastructure may not be as comprehensive as in some other countries.

-Consider purchasing carbon offsets for your flights to mitigate the environmental footprint of air travel.
+An option is to purchase carbon offsets for your flights to mitigate the environmental footprint of air travel.

-Seek hotels that promote sustainable practices.
+Seek lodgings that promote sustainable practices.

 Support operators committed to responsible tourism for natural excursions.